 After consultation with the PHN, students will independently meet with teachers and/or community leaders to sell their health teaching skills.
 Use the Fundamentals of Nursing text from clinical techniques as on overview of the teaching and learning process to help you identify learning needs, plan a teaching session including identifying desired learning outcomes and then evaluate the teaching.
-The NURS 7100, Community Nursing: Partnerships in Health course describes the Stage Model of behaviour change that might be useful in considering the teaching strategies useful for the various stages of change.
-The Anderson & McFarlane text Community as Partner describes promoting healthy partnerships with schools and elders.
+The NURS 7100, Community Nursing: Partnerships in Health course describes the Stage Model (Prochaska, Norcross & Di Clemente, 1994) of behaviour change that might be useful in considering the teaching strategies useful for the various stages of change.
+The Anderson & McFarlane text Community as Partner (2000) describes promoting healthy partnerships with schools and elders.
 Teaching has been discussed in the problem-based courses throughout the program and there are many books in the BCIT library about health teaching.
 Also, the instructor is available for consultation.
-Students are encouraged to use various resources to understand health teaching and organize the information for presentation.
+Students are encouraged to use various resources to understand health teaching and engage learners in the process.

 Students are expected to evaluate their teaching using a model of teaching and learning and critical thinking.
-They have a responsibility to clarify material being presented to the class or group and ask questions to confirm that learning has occurred.
+They have a responsibility to identify knowledge the learner brings to the session and learner goals for the session.
+They also must clarify material being presented to the class or group and ask questions to confirm that learning has occurred.
 Students are expected to challenge their assumptions about the class and the content, to consider the consequences of conclusions they make and to suggest alternate perspectives that could be taken about the class and the teaching session.
 The health teaching will be graded and students must achieve 75% on their final teaching assignment to pass the course.

 Each student will perform at least two teaching assignments during the course.
 This may be an independent or co-teaching role.
-The teaching assignments must be supervised by the practicum instructor or another BCIT instructor, or a public health nurse.
-Students must also take responsibility for leading one seminar session which includes their seminar topic presentation and discussion.
+The teaching assignment must be supervised by the practicum instructor or other BCIT instructor or public health nurse.
+Students must take responsibility for leading one of the seminar sessions that includes their seminar topic presentation and discussion.